 As the accessibility of these therapies relies heavily on the initiation of an early dialogue between the industry, governments and patients, TIF has decided to launch the TIF.ACCESS series of fora, in order to inform and educate patient groups, healthcare professionals, national health authorities, reimbursement agencies and other involved stakeholders on the rights of patients with haemoglobin disorders across the world for prompt and equal access to every existing and future therapy.

 TIF.ACCESS is a necessary breakthrough to find solutions to the global problem of access to novel therapies and hold discussions around related topics, such as their affordability, pricing models, added-value, public health, long-term cost effectiveness.

-The third official TIF.ACCESS meeting was convened on Tuesday, 14 July 2020 at the premises of TIF in Nicosia, Cyprus at the presence of the President of the House of Representatives of the Republic of Cyprus, Mr. Demetris Syllouris who has provided TIF.ACCESS with his auspices.
+The 3rd official TIF.ACCESS meeting was convened on Tuesday, 14 July 2020 at the premises of TIF in Nicosia, Cyprus.

 More updates on the TIF.ACCESS progress will be posted regularly, so keep checking our website and social media pages!